RENEE MONTAGNE, Host:

-NPR's special correspondent Susan Stamberg says Diana Walker's new book "The Bigger Picture" is filled with portraits that go far beyond the usual photo ops.
+NPR special correspondent Susan Stamberg says Diana Walker's new book, "The Bigger Picture," is filled with portraits that go far beyond the usual photo ops.

-Ms. DIANA WALKER (White House Photographer for Time Magazine): And he went across and sat down next to her, and he looked at the pictures and whatever it was she wanted to show him.
+DIANA WALKER: And he went across and sat down next to her, and he looked at the pictures and whatever it was she wanted to show him.
 And then slowly, he kind of fell asleep right there leaning against her back.

 STAMBERG: The black-and-white photo - you can see it at npr.org - shows just what a campaign takes out of a candidate.
 It's also a picture of a marriage.
 And it's Diana Walker's definition of shooting behind the scenes.

 WALKER: A whole group of photographers couldn't possibly take a picture like this.
 It had to be one camera, not more than that.